taw00/pychess-rpm/README.md

 **PyChess . . .**
-PyChess is a full-featured desktop chess gaming application designed primarily for the GNOME desktop application (Linux/UNIX) framework.
-With PyChess you can play offline wagainst another human or computer (using just about any chess engine installed on your system—[I recommend Stockfish](https://github.com/taw00/stockfish-rpm)).
+PyChess is a full-featured desktop chess gaming application designed primarily for the GNOME desktop application framework (Linux/UNIX).
+With PyChess you can play offline against another human or computer (using just about any chess engine installed on your system—[I recommend Stockfish](https://github.com/taw00/stockfish-rpm)).
 PyChess also supports playing online players from around the world via the